 #2: Spend Time on Your Essays

-Princeton requires its applicants to write at least two essays and two short answer questions (three essays if you've indicated an interest in Engineering).
+Princeton requires its applicants to write at least two essays and three short answer questions (three essays if you've indicated an interest in Engineering, a Bachelor of Arts degree, or are applying Undecided).
 The admissions blog recommends taking your time on your essays.

 Because the essays are so important, we've put together a complete guide to the Princeton supplement.
 The biggest takeaway, though?
 Use your essays as an opportunity to show off your writing skills.
 Your work should be polished and written in your own voice.

 #3: Focus on What Makes You Stand Out